centreon/centreon-documentation/versioned_docs/version-22.04/installation/installation-of-a-remote-server/using-packages.md

 </TabItem>
 <TabItem value="Debian 11" label="Debian 11">

-On Debian 11 the packages will be installed automatically.
+The packages will be installed automatically.

 </TabItem>
 </Tabs>